Let's just pop this shit off!

 Squat (programmed) say 3-5 heavy work sets of 5-10 reps

-Romanian Deadlift (programmed) Same as above
+Romanian Deadlift (programmed) Same as

 Leg press 3x10-20